-Japan’s oldest zoo was established in 1882, and is home to lions, tigers and bears, but the biggest attractions are two giant pandas that arrived from China in...
+Japan’s oldest zoo is home to animals from around the globe, but the biggest attractions are two giant pandas that arrived from China in...

-The bubbling amber water here contains minerals said to cure ailments.
 Ancient leaves that work their way up the pipes here give the water an amber hue, and the minerals are reputed to be excellent for your skin.
-The bath is located down a small lane that is next to a shop with a green awning.
+The bath is located down a small lane next to a shop with a green awning.